Dutch B1 – how many hours?

 Dutch B1 – how many hours?
 Method comes third

-In short, learning a language by yourself is the longest way of all to reach Dutch B1.
+Learning a language all by yourself is the longest way of all to reach Dutch B1.
 Only when you are under 20 and at least 12 hours per day immersed in the new language, you may learn fast without guidance.

 Required hours to reach level Dutch B1 with Suitcase talen Delft method modules